Welcome to Year 1

 Information about our class:

-Our teacher is Mrs Nicolson and our teaching assistants are Mrs Nichol and Mrs Newton.
+Our teacher is Mrs Nicolson and our teaching assistants are Mrs Nichol and Mrs Smith.

 In Year 1 we aim to build independence and help to form secure relationships which we believe is an essential part of every child's learning journey.
 We love to celebrate our faith in God through songs, poems and worship and it is through this that we confidently try to make positive choices in everything that we do.
 We understand that every child is unique and strive to celebrate our many different talents and successes and most importantly, have fun!